nealebanagale/nealebanagale/README.md

 ## Hi there 👋
-I speak JavaScript, Java, PHP, TypeScript, and Bash — sometimes all at once.
+I speak JavaScript, Java, PHP, TypeScript, SQL, and Bash — sometimes all at once.

 <!--
 **nealebanagale/nealebanagale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.